 Like buying a house, organizations should select a LIMS solution to best fit their day-to-day and long-term needs – and be sure to select the right partner for implementation.

-In this post, we outline the top 5 ways a LIMS can create value for an organization:
+In this post, we outline the benefits a LIMS can bring to an organization:

 A LIMS improves lab productivity by simplifying and accelerating processes through workflow automation and supporting direct connections with laboratory equipment and systems (like lab instruments, electronic notebooks, or chromatography data systems).
 The workflow management features included in many full-stack LIMS can automate the movement of a sample through the lab process life-cycle and not only track samples but also manage reagent and lab equipment inventory.